 Rotate Proteins, Not Brands

 Switching to a completely different food every time your dog gets bored creates a cycle that never ends.
 Instead, try rotating proteins within the same brand: chicken one bag, lamb the next, fish after that.
 Enough variety to keep meals interesting without disrupting digestion or training your dog to expect constant novelty.
+Our dry vs raw vs wet comparison covers how different food formats affect palatability.

-Some common reactions to picky eating make the problem worse:
+Some common reactions to picky eating backfire:

 Do not free-feed.
 Leaving food out all day removes any urgency to eat and any structure around mealtimes.
 Scheduled meals are better for digestion and for establishing habits.